-- 7.6.4 While the burner is out of the test position, turn on the fuel and light the burner.
+7.6.3 While the burner is rotated out of the test position, turn on the fuel and light the burner.
 Allow it to warmup for 2 minutes.
-Move the burner into the test position and adjust the air intake and oil burner components to achieve a heat flux of 10 Btu/ft2 second or greater (11.36 W/cm2 or greater).
-Record heat flux density measurements at least once per second averaged over a 30-second time period to ensure a steady-state condition. - 7.6.5 Replace the calorimeter bracket with the thermocouple rake, ensuring that the distance of each of the seven thermocouples is 4 ± 0.125 inches (102 ± 3 mm) from the vertical exit plane of the cone and offset 1 ± 0.0625 inch (25.4 ± 1.6 mm) above the horizontal centerline of the burner cone exit plane (figure 7-8). - 7.6.6 Start the burner and allow it to warm up for 2 minutes.
-After warmup, move the burner into the test position and allow one minute for thermocouple stabilization, then record the temperature of each thermocouple at least once every second averaged over a 30-second time period.
+Rotate the burner into the test position and adjust the air intake and oil burner components to achieve a heat flux of 10 Btu/ft^2 second or greater (11.36 W/cm^2 or greater).
+Record heat flux density measurements at least once per second averaged over a 30-second time period to ensure a steady-state condition.

+7.6.4 Replace the calorimeter bracket with the thermocouple rake, ensuring that the distance of each of the seven thermocouples is 4 ± 0.125 inches (102 ± 3 mm) from the vertical exit plane of the cone and offset 1 ± 0.0625 inch (25.4 ± 1.6 mm) above the horizontal centerline of the burner cone exit plane (figure 7-9).

+7.6.5 Start the burner and allow it to warm up for 2 minutes.
+After warmup, rotate the burner into the test position and allow one minute for thermocouple stabilization, then record the temperature of each thermocouple at least once every second averaged over a 30-second time period.
 Of the seven thermocouples used, any two will be equal to or greater than 1750°F (954°C), while the remaining thermocouples will each be equal to or greater than 1800°F (982°C).
 The average of the seven thermocouples must be equal to or greater than 1800°F. After a steady-state condition has been achieved with the required temperatures mentioned above, turn off the burner.

-NOTE: It is advisable to run within reasonable bounds of the heat flux and temperature requirements in sections 7.6.4 and 7.6.6.
+NOTE: It is advisable to run within reasonable bounds of the heat flux and temperature requirements in sections 7.6.3 and 7.6.5.
 If the heat flux and temperature are significantly higher, erratic data may occur.

-7.6.7 If the temperature of each thermocouple is not within the specified range, repeat sections 7.6.1 through 7.6.6 until all parameters are within the calibration range.
-When required thermocouple temperatures have been achieved, check that the airflow is within the required range.
-Once the parameters are within the specified range, secure the air shutter by tightening the lock screw.
+7.6.6 If the temperature of each thermocouple is not within the specified range, repeat sections 7.6.1 through 7.6.5 until all parameters are within the calibration.

+7.6.7 When calibration is attained, tighten the air shutter's lock screw.